lpodo/portfolio2/README.md

 - **CHART** — one normalized % line per group, each starting at 0% on the first available date.
 Color-coded with a legend showing the final % change.
 - **WEIGHTS** — group name, value (with FX conversion to base currency), weight %, and a horizontal bar chart scaled to the largest group.

-Row order is stable across subview switches — groups are sorted by base value descending, with **Other** always last — so toggling between subviews doesn't shuffle the table.
+Row order is stable across subview switches — groups are sorted by base value descending, with the fallback bucket always last — so toggling between subviews doesn't shuffle the table.
 The rubric and subview selections persist in localStorage (`pt_analytics_subview`).

-### Position classification fields
+### Ticker classification fields

+Four attributes describe **the security itself**, not any specific holding: **category**, **region**, **sector**, and **ISIN**.
+They live on the ticker (in the [Ticker data registry](#ticker-data-registry)) — one value per ticker, shared by every position of that ticker across every portfolio.

-Each position has three classification fields: **category**, **region**, **sector**.
-Values must be chosen from per-field dictionaries — free text is not allowed.
-This ensures exact consistency across portfolios, which is required for Analytics to group correctly.
+- **CATEGORY / REGION / SECTOR** — must be chosen from dictionaries (Settings → DICTIONARIES).
+Free text is not allowed; this guarantees exact consistency across portfolios so Analytics grouping works.
+- **ISIN** — free text, 12-character ISO 6166 code.
+Uppercase-only, alphanumeric.

+These attributes are shown and edited only for real securities (`EQUITY` / `ETF`) — for indices, currencies, futures, crypto, etc. the fields are hidden entirely in both the expanded row and the edit form, since they have no meaningful company-level classification.

 **Setting values:** open the ✎ edit form for any position.
-Each field shows a custom dropdown — tap/click to open a list of all values in that dictionary.
+Each dictionary-backed field shows a custom dropdown — tap/click to open the list.
 Select a value, or choose **+ new...** to add a new value inline: a text input appears with ✓ (confirm) and ✕ (cancel) buttons.
 Confirming adds the value to the dictionary and selects it.
+Saving updates the ticker — so every other position of the same ticker sees the change immediately.

+For ISIN, overwriting or clearing an existing value triggers a confirmation dialog.
+Setting an ISIN on an empty slot happens silently.

 **Dictionaries** (Settings → DICTIONARIES): five buttons — CATEGORIES, REGIONS, SECTORS, BROKERS, CASH CAT.
 Tap a button to expand the list of values for that dictionary.
 Each value has a ✕ button to delete it from the dictionary.
-Deleting a value from the dictionary does not remove it from existing positions — except for BROKERS, where deletion is rejected while any position still references the broker (see [Brokers](#brokers)).
+Deleting a value from the dictionary does not remove it from existing tickers — except for BROKERS, where deletion is rejected while any position still references the broker (see [Brokers](#brokers)).

-**On first run after upgrade:** existing category/region/sector values found in positions are automatically migrated into the dictionaries.
-No manual action required.

 Dictionaries are included in cloud sync and backup/restore.
 Grouping in Analytics normalizes whitespace (trims and collapses multiple spaces) but preserves original casing.

-### Attribute inheritance & sync

-When a position is added (via the Add form or CSV import), the app automatically checks all existing portfolios (active, realized, and watchlist) for a position with the same ticker.
-If found and it has category/region/sector values, those are copied to the new position.
-This means you only need to classify a ticker once — subsequent additions inherit the values automatically.

-**Ticker-wide sync:** when attributes are edited via the ✎ edit form, the new values are immediately synced to all other positions with the same ticker across all portfolios (including realized).
-There is no prompt and no separate step — sync is silent, enforcing the rule that a ticker always has exactly one set of attributes everywhere.

 ### Note field

-Each position also has a free-text **note** field, set via the ✎ edit row.
-Notes are personal annotations — they don't affect any calculations or groupings and appear only in the expanded view and the edit form.
+Each position has a free-text **note** field, set via the ✎ edit row.
+Notes are position-level (unlike CAT/REG/SEC/ISIN which are ticker-level) — one note per lot, so different positions of the same ticker can carry different annotations.
+Notes don't affect any calculations or groupings and appear only in the expanded view and the edit form.

-### CSV import / export (Analytics)
+### CSV import / export

-In the Analytics view (portfolio level), three links appear: **↑ Import CSV**, **↓ Export CSV**, and **↓ Incomplete**.
+Located in Settings → **ANALYTICS CSV** as three buttons — **↑ IMPORT CSV**, **↓ EXPORT CSV**, **↓ INCOMPLETE**.

-- **Export CSV** downloads `tickers.csv` — all unique tickers across all portfolios with their current category/region/sector values.
+- **EXPORT CSV** downloads `tickers_analytics.csv` — all tickers with at least one of category/region/sector set, plus their current values.
-- **Incomplete** downloads `incomplete_analytics.csv` — all unique tickers across all regular and realized portfolios (watchlist excluded) where at least one of category/region/sector is empty.
+- **INCOMPLETE** downloads `incomplete_analytics.csv` — all unique tickers across all regular and realized portfolios (watchlist excluded) where at least one of category/region/sector is empty.
 Useful for identifying what still needs to be classified.
-Includes all positions regardless of sold/qty status.
-- **Import** reads a CSV and updates matching positions across all portfolios.
+- **IMPORT CSV** reads a CSV and updates ticker attributes.
 Supports comma (`,`) or semicolon (`;`) delimiter, auto-detected from the header row.
 Empty fields in the CSV do not overwrite existing values.
 All imported category/region/sector values are automatically added to their respective dictionaries.

 CSV format: